Fresh perspectives. Inspiring Experiences.

 Professor, Researcher and Futurist, Tom Koulopoulos, Author of Unveiling the Invisible, weighs the risks and the benefits of intelligent technologies in this digital age and what business leaders should be contemplating as we seek to micro-target our customers.

-Richard Sanderson co-leads the Marketing Officers practice of Russell Reynolds Associates, a leading global executive search firm.
+Richard Sanderson leads CMO searches for Spencer Stuart, the leading global executive search firm.
 He has recently recruited the Chief Marketing Officers for MetLife, Whole Foods Market, Ancestry.com, FTD.com, Qualcomm, Campbell’s Soup, Kia, Edward Jones, ManpowerGroup, Staples, United Rentals, Schneider Electric, Axa, Two Roads Hospitality, The Field Museum, Philadelphia Museum of Art, Aspen Dental, BlueCross BlueShield Association among many others.

 Keynote: Garry Kasparov